-A mandatory equalities e-learning module is included amongst a suite of compulsory e-learning training modules which colleagues have to complete upon joining the University.
+A mandatory equalities e-learning module is included amongst a suite of compulsory e-learning training modules which colleagues have to complete.
 This provides them with a clear understanding of the law, protective characteristics, and how good practice should apply in the workplace.